 As there are so few western lowland gorillas, it is necessary to manage the populations in human care and wild populations, if the species is to recover.
 Bristol Zoo Gardens is actively involved in ensuring there is a strong population in human care.

-Click here to find out about our conservation work in Cameroon to protect the western lowland gorilla and why we need to do more.
+Click here to find out about our conservation work in Equatorial Guinea to protect the western lowland gorilla and why we need to do more.